nrdufour/nemoworld.info-before-2016/_posts/2007-11-16-embryosys-and-ADT.md

 title: Embryosys and ADT
 ---

-Ok I have finally found the time to put on <a href="http://code.google.com/p/embryosys/" target="_blank">google code</a> the first pieces of embryo systems.
+Ok I have finally found the time to put on [google code](http://code.google.com/p/embryosys/) the first pieces of embryo systems.

 I hesitated between Google code and hosting myself the code.
 I opted on Google for its longevity, I guess ;)